RESEARCH STARTER

 People

-San Salvador is home to 1.111 million people (2022), more than one sixth of El Salvador’s total population.
-With a population density of about 7,400 people per square kilometer (19,000 people per square mile), San Salvador is one of Central America’s most crowded cities.
+According to the CIA World Factbook, in 2023, San Salvador has a population of approximately 1.116 million, accounting for more than one-sixth of El Salvador’s total population.
+With a population density of about 7,400 people per square kilometre (19,000 people per square mile), San Salvador is one of Central America’s most crowded cities.

 The vast majority of the capital’s residents are mestizo, of mixed indigenous and European ancestry.
 Most speak Spanish, the official language, and more than half are Roman Catholic.
 However, evangelical Protestant denominations have grown increasingly popular since the 1992 peace accord that ended El Salvador’s civil war.
 About 21 percent of the city’s population is Protestant.

 San Salvador’s society reflects the same sharp socioeconomic divisions that characterize El Salvador as a whole.
-More than a third of El Salvador’s population lives below the nation’s poverty line, while some 20 percent lives in extreme poverty.
+In 2023, as much as 27 percent of El Salvador’s population lived below the nation’s poverty line.

 Economy

 Government efforts to privatize the nation’s economy in the aftermath of the twelve-year civil war have resulted in the capital’s steady economic revival.
-San Salvador has reestablished itself as El Salvador’s industrial and commercial hub.
+San Salvador has re-established itself as El Salvador’s industrial and commercial hub.
 It produces about 60 percent of the nation’s gross domestic product (GDP).
-In 2022, El Salvador's GDP was at its highest to date, $32.49 billion US dollars.
+El Salvador's GDP continued growing into the 2020s.
+According to the World Bank Group, El Salvador's GDP in 2024 was estimated at US$35.36 billion, growing by 2.6 percent from 2023.

-The capital’s manufacturing sector turns out clothing, textiles, shoes, leather goods, construction materials, soap, tobacco products, furniture, chemicals, processed foods, and beer.
-However, remittances sent from Salvadorans living abroad, primarily in the United States, continue to outstrip the income generated by manufacturing exports.
+San Salvador’s manufacturing sector produces a wide range of goods, including clothing, textiles, shoes, leather products, construction materials, soap, tobacco, furniture, chemicals, processed foods, and beer.
+Despite this, remittances from Salvadorans living abroad, particularly in the United States, continue to surpass the income generated from manufacturing exports.

-San Salvador’s job market has been unable to keep pace with the capital’s rapid population growth, which has contributed to a housing shortage and the emergence of large shantytowns on the capital’s outskirts.
-It has also fueled the development of a substantial informal economy of street vendors.
+The capital’s job market has struggled to keep up with rapid population growth, contributing to a housing shortage and the rise of large informal settlements on the outskirts of the city.
+This has also led to the growth of a significant informal economy, particularly through street vending.

-The availability of a large pool of cheap labor has attracted foreign investors and some controversy.
-While the mostly American-owned clothing factories have created thousands of jobs in San Salvador, the working conditions in many of the factories have been heavily criticized by labor and human rights advocates.
+The availability of cheap labor has attracted foreign investments, particularly in garment manufacturing, though this has sparked some controversy.
+While American-owned clothing factories have created thousands of jobs in San Salvador, labor and human rights groups have heavily criticized the working conditions in many of these factories, particularly concerning wages and worker rights.

 Landmarks